MooersLab/mooerslab-functions-el/README.md

 If you have the package **vertico** installed, enter `M-x ml/` to see a list of functions in the minibuffer.
 If you have installed the package **marginalia**, you will also see the document string's first line describing what the function does.
+Use `C-n` repeatedly to navigate down the function you want to select and execute.

 ## Alternate approach of loading the package